Ramin Rezaeian: International career

 He was called into Iran's 2015 AFC Asian Cup squad on 30 December 2014 by Carlos Queiroz.
 He made his debut against Iraq in a friendly on 4 January 2015.
 He also played a friendly match against Sweden.
 Rezaeian scored his first international goal on 17 November 2015 in a 6–0 victory against Guam.
 In May 2018, he was named in Iran's preliminary squad for the 2018 FIFA World Cup in Russia.

-2021
+Rezaeian was called up to the squad for the 2022 FIFA World Cup in Qatar.
+In the group stage match against Wales at the Ahmad bin Ali Stadium on 25 November 2022, Rezaeian scored the second goal to secure 2–0 victory for Iran.

-Despite his good performances, he was not invited to the national team.
+On June 15, 2026, Rezaeian scored Iran's first goal of the 2026 FIFA World Cup in their opening match against New Zealand which ended 2–2, making him the oldest Asian player ever to score in a FIFA World Cup game.
+He also assisted Mohammad Mohebi for Iran's second goal and was named man of the match.
+It was also the first time an Iranian player had ever tallied both a goal and an assist in a World Cup match.
+On June 26, he netted a goal and was named Man of the Match in a 1–1 draw with Egypt, becoming Iran's all-time top scorer at the World Cup with three goals, breaking the tie with Mehdi Taremi.
+In addition, his goal against Egypt within the first 14 minutes was the fastest scored by an Iranian player in FIFA World Cup history.

 Style of play

-Rezaeian has a high-level skill in long and fast starts.
-He has a high skill in long passes and corner and free kicks.
+Rezaeian is skilled in long and fast starts as well as long passes, corner and free kicks.
 He also has good scoring skills.

 BBC Persian wrote about him: "On the right side, Ramin Rezaeian is the key player of Branko.
 He is considered Branko's savior with his scoring power in difficult situations."